Pulmonary haemophilus influenzae infection refers to infection of lung with the organism Haemophilus influenzae which is a gram-negative bacillus.

 These abnormalities may have a predilection for the peripheral lung parenchyma.

-Pleural effusions may be seen in a small portion of patient while mediastinal lymph node enlargement is uncommon.
+Pleural effusions may be seen in a small portion of patients while mediastinal lymph node enlargement is uncommon.

 Treatment and prognosis